SalmaAlaa/restaurants-task/README.md

 # Restaurants Search Task

 A web application to search for restaurants by postcode.
+The app is hosted here https://salmaalaa.github.io/restaurants-task/

+**NOTE**: Please disable CORS in your browser so the app works as expected, this is because the PI server does not include the necessary CORS headers to allow requests from my domain

 ## Features